doncandela/mgah/mgah.md

 Although there may be some information useful for the following topics, this document **does not cover:**

+- Other than brief mentions, the use of OpenMP and/or the Python Mutiproccessing package for parallelization on the cores of a single computer.

 - Operating systems other than Linux (Windows, MacOS...)

 - Computer languages other than Python.